david-garza/enterococci_prediction_analysis/machine_learning/README.md

 Switching to a classifier model improved the accuracy of the model.
 Initially, the models attempted to classify the target variable into low, medium, and high risk.

-The tareget variable was reduced to two levels low risk and risky, a bucket of medium and high risk.
+The target variable was reduced to two levels low risk and risky, a bucket of medium and high risk.
 This bucketing of the target variable imporved the balanced accuracy of the models.